 I have been with the Department of Electrical, Computer and Systems Engineering at Rensselaer Polytechnic Institute (RPI) since Fall 2002.
 I obtained the Ph.D. degree in Electrical and Computer Engineering from the University of Maryland, College Park in 2002, and the M.S. degree in Electrical Engineering from the same university in 1999.
 I received the B.Tech. degree in Electrical Engineering from the Indian Institute of Technology, Kanpur, India, in 1997.
 I have also held visiting research positions at Bell Laboratories, NJ, and IBM TJ Watson Research Center, NY.

-I specialize in the area of computer and communication networks, with special focus on network control and optimization.
+My core specialization is in the area of computer and communication networks, with special focus on network control and optimization.
 More details on my research, teaching and other professional acitivities can be found below.

 Major research interests/projects are listed below.
 Some of the key papers that I have written on each topic can be found by clicking on the specific links.

 My research has been funded by the National Science Foundation, the Office of Naval Research (ONR), US Army R&D, MIT Lincoln Labs, US Army Research (CERDEC), and Cisco Systems.

 I am a part of the Center of Pervasive Computing and Networking at RPI.